dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1860: Free markets promote individual freedoms.
+### T1860: A freer market can enhance individual freedom.

 |Support|
 |---|